 The Harbour Town Lighthouse, which was completed in 1970, was the first privately financed lighthouse built since the early 1800s.

-Nicknamed “Fraser’s Folly,“ Charles Fraser, the visionary developer of The Sea Pines Resort, believed a distinctive landmark, along with a professional golf tournament, would arouse interest in the fledgling seaside community.
+Nicknamed “Fraser’s Folly,“ Charles Fraser, the visionary developer of The Sea Pines Resort.
+He believed a distinctive landmark, along with a professional golf tournament, would arouse interest in the fledgling seaside community.

 As usual, Fraser was right, and today the candy-striped, hexagonal structure has become synonymous with Hilton Head Island.

-As you climb the 114 steps to the top of the lighthouse, you can stop to look at many of the historical relics and photos that line the walls.
+There are 114 steps to the top of the lighthouse.
+On the way up, you can stop to look at many of the historical relics and photos on the walls.
 These vestiges make up what is considered the Harbour Town Lighthouse Museum.
-As you ascend the stairs within the lighthouse, you are actually taking a self-guided tour of the museum.
-Some of the relics in the Harbour Town Lighthouse Museum include photographs from the Civil War era, artifacts from as early as 3000 BC, and many other items that display the rich history of Hilton Head and the Harbour Town Lighthouse.
+The stairs within the lighthouse are actually taking a self-guided tour of the museum.
+Some of the relics in the Harbour Town Lighthouse Museum include photographs from the Civil War era.
+There are also artifacts from as early as 3000 BC, and many other items that display the rich history of Hilton Head.

 So, next time you’re in Hilton Head, don’t forget to stop by the Harbour Town Lighthouse!